italoemm/deliveryFood/README.md

 It was made following the UDEMY course "Build Responsive Real World Websites with HTML5 and CSS3" <b>deployed in my way</b>.

-The code was havely commented, So that it can be very undantandble
+The code was heavily commented, So that it can be very undantandble

 # Tools/Frameworks used:
 <ul>